Case of missing children tied to doomsday beliefs, 3 deaths

 Investigations into strange circumstances surrounding Vallow didn't begin in September.
 Her husband, Charles Vallow, was shot and killed in July at the family's suburban Phoenix home by her brother, Alex Cox.

 Cox told police the shooting was in self-defense, that Charles Vallow had come at him with a baseball bat.
-Police investigated, but the case didn't go far before Cox died of unknown causes in his Arizona home in December.
+The case didn't go far before Cox died of unknown causes in his Arizona home in December.
 Toxicology reports done as part of an autopsy have not yet been released.

 Lori Vallow moved to Idaho with the kids.
 She got an apartment in Rexburg in early September and reportedly continued spending time with an old acquaintance, Chad Daybell.